CleverUserName420/Theoretical-Technologies-for-the-Public-s-Enjoyment-Open-Source-./README.md

 "What are we not asking?"

+"What else is there?"

+"What else could there be?"

 "What would we need in order to make it work?"

 "If the idea was already operational, what would all the parts, math, hardware, software etc needed?"